UAE VAT Late Payment Penalty: Complete Guide for 2026

 • Filed all pending VAT returns; and

-• Applied for penalty relief before the deadline prescribed by FTA
+• Applied for penalty relief before the deadline prescribed by the FTA

 VAT Compliance and Deadline Reminders